 God Satisfies the Thirsting Soul

-63 1 A Psalm of David; when he was in the wilderness of Judah.
-O God, thou art my God; early will I seek thee.
-My soul thirsteth for thee, my flesh languisheth for thee, in a dry and weary land without water: 2 To see thy power and thy glory, as I have beheld thee in the sanctuary;
+63 1 O God, thou art my God; early will I seek thee: my soul thirsteth for thee, my flesh longeth for thee in a dry and thirsty land, where no water is; 2 To see thy power and thy glory, so as I have seen thee in the sanctuary.

-3 For thy loving-kindness is better than life: my lips shall praise thee.
-4 So will I bless thee while I live; I will lift up my hands in thy name.
-5 My soul is satisfied as with marrow and fatness, and my mouth shall praise [thee] with joyful lips.
-6 When I remember thee upon my bed, I meditate on thee in the night-watches:
+3 Because thy lovingkindness is better than life, my lips shall praise thee.
+4 Thus will I bless thee while I live: I will lift up my hands in thy name.
+5 My soul shall be satisfied as with marrow and fatness; and my mouth shall praise thee with joyful lips: 6 When I remember thee upon my bed, and meditate on thee in the night watches.

-7 For thou hast been my help, and in the shadow of thy wings will I sing for joy.
+7 Because thou hast been my help, therefore in the shadow of thy wings will I rejoice.
 8 My soul followeth hard after thee: thy right hand upholdeth me.
-9 But those that seek my soul, to destroy [it], shall go into the lower parts of the earth; 10 They shall be given over to the power of the sword; they shall be the portion of foxes.
-11 But the king shall rejoice in God; every one that sweareth by him shall glory: for the mouth of them that speak lies shall be stopped.
+9 But those that seek my soul, to destroy it, shall go into the lower parts of the earth.
+10 They shall fall by the sword: they shall be a portion for foxes.
+11 But the king shall rejoice in God; every one that sweareth by him shall glory: but the mouth of them that speak lies shall be stopped.

 A Prayer for Protection from Hidden Enemies

-64 1 To the chief Musician.
-A Psalm of David.
-Hear, O God, my voice in my plaint; preserve my life from fear of the enemy: 2 Hide me from the secret counsel of evil-doers, from the tumultuous crowd of the workers of iniquity, 3 Who have sharpened their tongue like a sword, [and] have aimed their arrow, a bitter word; 4 That they may shoot in secret at the perfect: suddenly do they shoot at him, and fear not.
-5 They encourage themselves in an evil matter, they concert to hide snares; they say, Who will see them?
-6 They devise iniquities: We have it ready, the plan is diligently sought out.
-And each one's inward [thought] and heart is deep.
+64 1 Hear my voice, O God, in my prayer: preserve my life from fear of the enemy.
+2 Hide me from the secret counsel of the wicked; from the insurrection of the workers of iniquity: 3 Who whet their tongue like a sword, and bend their bows to shoot their arrows, even bitter words: 4 That they may shoot in secret at the perfect: suddenly do they shoot at him, and fear not.
+5 They encourage themselves in an evil matter: they commune of laying snares privily; they say, Who shall see them?
+6 They search out iniquities; they accomplish a diligent search: both the inward thought of every one of them, and the heart, is deep.

-7 But God will shoot an arrow at them: suddenly are they wounded; 8 By their own tongue they are made to fall over one another: all that see them shall flee away.
-9 And all men shall fear, and shall declare God's doing; and they shall wisely consider his work.
-10 The righteous shall rejoice in Jehovah, and trust in him; and all the upright in heart shall glory.
+7 But God shall shoot at them with an arrow; suddenly shall they be wounded.
+8 So they shall make their own tongue to fall upon themselves: all that see them shall flee away.
+9 And all men shall fear, and shall declare the work of God; for they shall wisely consider of his doing.
+10 The righteous shall be glad in the Lord, and shall trust in him; and all the upright in heart shall glory.

 Praise for God's Bounty in Nature

-65 1 To the chief Musician.
-A Psalm of David: a Song.
-Praise waiteth for thee in silence, O God, in Zion; and unto thee shall the vow be performed.
+65 1 Praise waiteth for thee, O God, in Sion: and unto thee shall the vow be performed.
 2 O thou that hearest prayer, unto thee shall all flesh come.
-3 Iniquities have prevailed against me: our transgressions, thou wilt forgive them.
-4 Blessed is he whom thou choosest and causest to approach: he shall dwell in thy courts.
-We shall be satisfied with the goodness of thy house, of thy holy temple.
-5 By terrible things in righteousness wilt thou answer us, O God of our salvation, thou confidence of all the ends of the earth, and of the distant regions of the sea. ...
+3 Iniquities prevail against me: as for our transgressions, thou shalt purge them away.
+4 Blessed is the man whom thou choosest, and causest to approach unto thee, that he may dwell in thy courts: we shall be satisfied with the goodness of thy house, even of thy holy temple.
+5 By terrible things in righteousness wilt thou answer us, O God of our salvation; who art the confidence of all the ends of the earth, and of them that are afar off upon the sea:

-6 Who by his strength established the mountains, being girded with power; 7 Who stilleth the raging of the seas, the raging of their waves, and the tumult of the peoples.
-8 And they that dwell in the uttermost parts are afraid at thy tokens; thou makest the outgoings of the morning and evening to rejoice.
-9 Thou hast visited the earth, thou hast watered it; thou greatly enrichest it: the river of God is full of water; thou providest their corn, when thou hast so prepared it: 10 Thou dost satiate its furrows, thou smoothest its clods, thou makest it soft with showers; thou blessest the springing thereof.
-11 Thou crownest the year with thy goodness, and thy paths drop fatness: 12 They drop upon the pastures of the wilderness, and the hills are girded with gladness.
-13 The meadows are clothed with flocks, and the valleys are covered over with corn; they shout for joy, yea, they sing.
+6 Which by his strength setteth fast the mountains; being girded with power: 7 Which stilleth the noise of the seas, the noise of their waves, and the tumult of the people.
+8 They also that dwell in the uttermost parts are afraid at thy tokens: thou makest the outgoings of the morning and evening to rejoice.
+9 Thou visitest the earth, and waterest it: thou greatly enrichest it with the river of God, which is full of water: thou preparest them corn, when thou hast so provided for it.
+10 Thou waterest the ridges thereof abundantly: thou settlest the furrows thereof: thou makest it soft with showers: thou blessest the springing thereof.
+11 Thou crownest the year with thy goodness; and thy paths drop fatness.
+12 They drop upon the pastures of the wilderness: and the little hills rejoice on every side.
+13 The pastures are clothed with flocks; the valleys also are covered over with corn; they shout for joy, they also sing.

 Dead to Sin but Alive in Christ

-6 1 What then shall we say?
-Should we continue in sin that grace may abound?
-2 Far be the thought.
-We who have died to sin, how shall we still live in it?
-3 Are you ignorant that we, as many as have been baptised unto Christ Jesus, have been baptised unto his death?
-4 We have been buried therefore with him by baptism unto death, in order that, even as Christ has been raised up from among [the] dead by the glory of the Father, so we also should walk in newness of life.
-5 For if we are become identified with [him] in the likeness of his death, so also we shall be of [his] resurrection; 6 knowing this, that our old man has been crucified with [him], that the body of sin might be annulled, that we should no longer serve sin.
-7 For he that has died is justified from sin.
-8 Now if we have died with Christ, we believe that we shall also live with him, 9 knowing that Christ having been raised up from among [the] dead dies no more: death has dominion over him no more.
-10 For in that he has died, he has died to sin once for all; but in that he lives, he lives to God.
-11 So also ye, reckon yourselves dead to sin and alive to God in Christ Jesus.
-12 Let not sin therefore reign in your mortal body to obey its lusts.
-13 Neither yield your members instruments of unrighteousness to sin, but yield yourselves to God as alive from among [the] dead, and your members instruments of righteousness to God.
-14 For sin shall not have dominion over you, for ye are not under law but under grace.
+6 1 What shall we say then?
+Shall we continue in sin, that grace may abound?
+2 God forbid.
+How shall we, that are dead to sin, live any longer therein?
+3 Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
+4 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
+5 For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection: 6 Knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin.
+7 For he that is dead is freed from sin.
+8 Now if we be dead with Christ, we believe that we shall also live with him: 9 Knowing that Christ being raised from the dead dieth no more; death hath no more dominion over him.
+10 For in that he died, he died unto sin once: but in that he liveth, he liveth unto God.
+11 Likewise reckon ye also yourselves to be dead indeed unto sin, but alive unto God through Jesus Christ our Lord.
+12 Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof.
+13 Neither yield ye your members as instruments of unrighteousness unto sin: but yield yourselves unto God, as those that are alive from the dead, and your members as instruments of righteousness unto God.
+14 For sin shall not have dominion over you: for ye are not under the law, but under grace.

 Servants of Righteousness

-15 What then? should we sin because we are not under law but under grace?
-Far be the thought.
-16 Know ye not that to whom ye yield yourselves bondmen for obedience, ye are bondmen to him whom ye obey, whether of sin unto death, or of obedience unto righteousness?
-17 But thanks [be] to God, that ye were bondmen of sin, but have obeyed from the heart the form of teaching into which ye were instructed.
-18 Now, having got your freedom from sin, ye have become bondmen to righteousness.
-19 I speak humanly on account of the weakness of your flesh.
-For even as ye have yielded your members in bondage to uncleanness and to lawlessness unto lawlessness, so now yield your members in bondage to righteousness unto holiness.
-20 For when ye were bondmen of sin ye were free from righteousness.
-21 What fruit therefore had ye then in the things of which ye are now ashamed? for the end of them [is] death.
-22 But now, having got your freedom from sin, and having become bondmen to God, ye have your fruit unto holiness, and the end eternal life.
-23 For the wages of sin [is] death; but the act of favour of God, eternal life in Christ Jesus our Lord.
+15 What then? shall we sin, because we are not under the law, but under grace?
+God forbid.
+16 Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness?
+17 But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you.
+18 Being then made free from sin, ye became the servants of righteousness.
+19 I speak after the manner of men because of the infirmity of your flesh: for as ye have yielded your members servants to uncleanness and to iniquity unto iniquity; even so now yield your members servants to righteousness unto holiness.
+20 For when ye were the servants of sin, ye were free from righteousness.
+21 What fruit had ye then in those things whereof ye are now ashamed? for the end of those things is death.
+22 But now being made free from sin, and become servants to God, ye have your fruit unto holiness, and the end everlasting life.
+23 For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.